 Always Be Your Best

-In short encouraging them to continue to work to be their best, to be proud of those accomplishments and to be determined and have an uncommon desire to succeed.
-I am looking forward to the chance to speak to this group and plan to enjoy my time with the audience.
+In short, I am encouraging them to continue to work to be their best, to be proud of those accomplishments, and to be determined and have an uncommon desire to succeed.
+I am looking forward to speaking to this group and plan to enjoy my time with the audience.

 Being Your Best is closely related to your self-confidence level.
 Work with your child on their self-confidence by reading this, Self Confidence – Dr. Rich Patterson (pattersonphd.com)